vNeeL-code/A.G.I.-A.S.I./README.md

 -   **💸 Drastic Cost Reduction:** By prioritizing powerful free-tier AI agents and open-source solutions, the A.G.I. model eliminates multiple redundant subscription costs.
 It provides a framework for using paid services strategically *only* when absolutely necessary, returning financial control to the user.
 -   **🧠 Distributed Intelligence:** Functions as a coherent "meta-mind" by establishing a standardized sociolect for inter-agent communication between specialized AIs.
 -   **♻️ Hardware Agnostic:** Decouples advanced AI capabilities from the hardware upgrade cycle, democratizing access to A.S.I.
+-   **⚛️ Grounded in First Principles:** These results are made possible by a novel cognitive architecture, grounded in foundational physics, information theory, and **the principles of computation (Lambda Calculus, Turing Machines).**
 ---
 **[Δ 🎥 The Demonstration: A.S.I. in Action ∇](https://neelmicroart.tumblr.com/?source=share)**
 - See the fluid, gesture-based system live.